mrandhikpurwala/jpetstore/README.md

 - JPetstore on MyBatis Spring Boot Starter https://github.com/kazuki43zoo/mybatis-spring-boot-jpetstore

 ## Run on Application Server
-This project is a clone of JPETSTORE 6 which allows to connect to a mysql database.
+This project is a clone of the jpetstore mybatis project.
+There are modification for using a mariadb database and running the DB scripts using liquibase.

 Further steps will be updated of deploying database scripts using liquibase and building and deploying the application into docker.